When you share Shots on Target, include the definition so non-technical audiences understand the impact.

 When should I use Shots on Target?

-Use Shots on Target when you need to evaluate shooting contributions and compare players in similar roles.
+Use Shots on Target when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Shots on Target?